penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 > The goal of Penrose is to visualize mathematical relationships.

 These visual relationships can be represented in many different ways.
 Therefore, Penrose does not include any built-in numeric types.
 For example, when we define a `Vector`, we don't assign it concrete values (e.g. we don't write `Vector v := (1,2)`).
-Instead, we simply declare the `Vector` and associate it with a `VectorSpace` using the `In` predicate.&#x20;
+Instead, we simply declare the `Vector` and associate it with a `VectorSpace` using the `In` predicate.

 It's a good rule of thumb to **NOT** touch concrete numbers until we get into the `.sty` file.